jasonwebb/morphogenesis-resources/README.md

 Fractal features can be observed in nature in tree branching structures, leaf veins, terrain, surface textures, coastlines, rivers, succulents, snowflakes, rivers, lightning bolts, nautilus shells (both form and pattern), and so much more.

+_Key terms:_
+* [Fractal dimension](https://en.wikipedia.org/wiki/Fractal_dimension) - ratio providing a statistical index of complexity comparing how detail in a fractal changes with scale.
+* [Self-similarity](https://en.wikipedia.org/wiki/Self-similarity) - when something is exactly or approximately similar to a part of itself.

 _Notable fractals:_
 * [Apollonian gasket](https://en.wikipedia.org/wiki/Apollonian_gasket) (a.k.a. curvilinear Sierpiński gasket)
 * [Barnsley fern](https://en.wikipedia.org/wiki/Barnsley_fern)